vedph/cadmus_doc/api/settings.md

 - message building and mailing;
 - data indexing.

+## Connection Strings

+In Cadmus API settings all the connection strings are rather connection string templates, where the "base" database name is replaced by the `{0}` placeholder.

+The "base" database name is the name of the Cadmus data database, which is defined in the settings.

+For instance, the `Serilog` connection string template is `mongodb://localhost:27017/{0}-log`.
+Given a "base" database name of `cadmus-tgr`, the resulting connection string would be `mongodb://localhost:27017/cadmus-tgr-log`.

+This is done to allow the same server hosting multiple Cadmus Docker containers, while preserving security requirements.
+For obvious security reasons, we cannot store sensitive data like connection strings in the API source code settings.

+Such sensitive settings entries are effectively found in `appsettings.json`; but they are just development-time defaults, which are overridden in the Docker container host via environment variables.
+For instance, the `Serilog:ConnectionString` setting in `appsettings.json` is overridden by the environment variable `SERILOG__CONNECTIONSTRING` set in the Docker compose script running in the host.

+Now, when the same host is running several Cadmus-based containers, each container should use its own databases and connection strings.
+Thus, for instance the TGR Cadmus container has these 4 databases:

+- MongoDB data: `cadmus-tgr`
+- MongoDB authentication: `cadmus-tgr-auth`
+- MongoDB log: `cadmus-tgr-log`
+- MySql index: `cadmus-tgr`

+In `appsettings.json` the corresponding settings are:

+- "base" database name (`DatabaseNames:Data`) = `cadmus-tgr`.
+- authentication database name (`DatabaseNames:Auth`) = `cadmus-tgr-auth`.
+Note that the authentication database name is independent from the "base" database name, as we might have situations where the authentication database is shared across several projects.
+- MongoDB connection string template (`ConnectionStrings:Default`).
+This gets combined with either the "base" database name or the authentication database name.
+- MySql connection string template (`ConnectionStrings:Index`).
+This gets combined with the "base" database name.
+- Serilog connection string template (`Serilog:ConnectionString`).
+This gets combined with the "base" database name + the `-log` suffix specified in the connection string template.

 ## Cadmus-Specific Sections

-All these sections are located at the root level of the configuration hierarchy, i.e. in JSON they are direct children of the root object:
+All these sections are located at the root level of the configuration hierarchy, i.e. in JSON they are direct children of the root object.

 - `ConnectionStrings`: object where each key is the name of a connection string:
   - `Default`: it rather is a connection string template, pointing to the MongoDB server.
 The database name is a placeholder represented by `{0}` in that string, and will be set at runtime.
-  - `Index`: the connection string template for a RDBMS database for the Cadmus index.
-Currently this is a MySql database.
+  - `Index`: the connection string template for a MySql database for the Cadmus index.
 The database name is a placeholder represented by `{0}` in that string, and will be set at runtime.
 - `DatabaseNames`: the names of the two main Cadmus databases to be used by the API:
   - `Data`: the name of the Cadmus data database.
   - `Auth`: the name of the Cadmus authentication and authorization database.